Sequential Ensemble Transform for Bayesian Inverse Problems: Sequential Ensemble Transform

 As previously mentioned, one of the advantages of relying on optimal transportation instead of sampling-resampling techniques is that, as illustrated in Section \ref{sec:numerical}, the resulting algorithm is much less sensitive to the mixing properties of the Markov mutation kernels $M_k$.
-Moreover, the adaptive tempering strategy described in Section \ref{sec:tempmut} can straightforwardly be used within the SET method.
-In the next section, we compare the SET approach to more standard SMC approaches.
+Moreover, the adaptive tempering strategies described in Section \ref{sec:tempmut} can be used within the SET method.
+In Section \ref{sec:numerical}, we compare the SET approach to more standard SMC approaches.